-Meaning of Accounting, Scope of Accounting, Functions, Types
+Meaning of Accounting, Scope of Accounting, Types of Accounting

 - a procedure of writing financial transactions and events.

 - a system of recording, classifying, summarizing, analyzing, interpreting & reporting periodically, in terms of money, which provides necessary financial information.

 Branches of AccountingAccounting has basically three branches: Financial Accounting:

 - It is concerned with the maintenance of Books of Accounts of an enterprise,

 - recording & classifying all its financial transactions & events with a view to prepare Annual Financial Accounts

 - which can be used by various stakeholders. (i.e. General Purpose Financial Statement)

 - It refers to use of accounting data with Proper analysis in reporting, so as to serve the need of management.

 - To help them in decision making & exercising proper controls.